You want smart political talk without the meltdowns?

 Okay, but they're the same people that endorsed Obama.

-And all last year I told you how horrible his record was.
+And all last year, I told you how horrible his record was.

-Thirteen million more Americans on food stamps in eight years.
+13 million more Americans on food stamps in eight years, a doubling of our national debt.

-He said $9 trillion in debt is irresponsible and unpatriotic.
+He said, $9 trillion in debt is irresponsible and unpatriotic.

-He leaves us with 20 trillion.
+He leaves us with $20 trillion.

 Barack Obama accumulated more debt than every single other president before him combined.